A look at the victims of the Humboldt team bus crash

 Share via Email

-NIPAWIN, Sask. — Fifteen people were killed and 14 others injured in a horrific crash involving the Humboldt Broncos hockey team.
-Here is some information about some of those who died:
+HUMBOLDT, Sask. — Fifteen people were killed and 14 others injured in a horrific crash involving the Humboldt Broncos hockey team.
+Here is what we know so far about those who died:

 ———

-Note: Note to readers: This is a corrected story.
-A previous version misspelled Stony Plain.